 The brand has been changing their mattresses a little every year recently, so information on long-term use isn’t widely available for the newest lines.
 Available information suggests the beds have a lifespan similar to their older models, which is about seven to eight years.
 The average mattress lasts about 7 years, so there are no significant problems here other than some reports of premature sagging (about 1 in 10 owners, versus 1 in 5 for innersprings).

 Availability is no issue within Tempurpedic mattress reviews as you can find them in their many retail partners or from their website.
-In the showrooms, you might find a higher pressure sales situation, as the salespeople typically receive commissions for sales, however pricing in standardized so you’ll likely pay the same no matter where you buy.
+In the showrooms, you might find a higher pressure sales situation, as the salespeople typically receive commissions for sales, however, pricing is standardized so you’ll likely pay the same no matter where you buy.

 Tempurpedic beds come with a 10-year warranty and a 90-day trial period, although there is a $175 shipping cost tacked onto returned mattresses.
 These terms could vary by distributor, so it is best to check the specifics when shopping.

 On average this brand rates on par with other memory foam mattresses in owner satisfaction with above-average reports of pain reduction, even for those who sleep on their sides, and better sleep.
 Like we mentioned before, Sleep Like the Dead reports that the average memory foam mattress gets 80% satisfaction.
 And they say Tempur-Pedic comes in at 81%.
 If price weren’t in issue for many consumers, satisfaction rates could be higher since price is tied closely to satisfaction.

 Negatives from Tempurpedic Mattress Reviews